obsoke/2022_td_rusty_hackathon/README.md

   - [X] Display the "answer" portion of the flashcard upon button click
   - [X] Click a button to view the next card

+## Retro

+There were a few challenges in writing this app fully in Rust.

+### Sharing types

+I wanted to put my types in a central place in order to share them between the frontend and backend.
+This worked on the backend for the most part, as the environment was simple.
+However, when trying to use this `types` crate on the frontend, I ran into issues compiling dependencies into WebAssembly.